“This post may contain affiliate links. Please read my disclosure for more info.

 Have a Plan

 Most people spend more time planning their weekend, than they do planning their life.
-Planning a personal goal for the next 5 years doesn’t need to be complicated, but having an overall goal will make everyday spending decisions easier.
+Having a personal goal for the next couple years doesn’t need to be complicated.

 Here are two ways to try and avoid that: